Filipanu/shoreline/README.md

 # asked questions
 ## Please describe your solution to get_id and why it is correct i.e. guaranteed globally unique
 - because in the GUID construction i take into account the nodeID, so even if all nodes generate an id at the exact same time it will be different
-- because i use the timestamp, which makes an GUID composition unique on the first 42 least significant bites (every millisecond)
+- because i use the timestamp, which makes a GUID composition unique for the first 42 least significant bites (every millisecond)
-- because i take that a step further with 12 bits (4096) unique possible GUIDs in a millisecond
+- because i use 12 bits (4096) for an internal counter which increments after each generation (consecutive generations are guaranteed unique)
-- to statisfy the 100k generations per second requirement i need 1000 unique GUIDs per millisecond, I can have up to 4096

 ## Please explain how your solution achieves the desired performance i.e. 100,000 or more requests per second per node.
 How did you verify this?
+- to statisfy the 100k generations per second requirement i need 1000 unique GUIDs per millisecond, I can have up to 4096 because of the internal counter
 - the generate GUIDs test program manages to generate ~3-4 million GUIDs per second
 - the client-server test does not meet this requirement (~20-25k), however, i only tested in a single threaded environment